LucasBorboleta/BaltekTheRules/CONTRIBUTING.md

 * If you intent to propose code, then:
   * Learn how to use  [GitHub](https://github.com) in some sandbox project.
   * Read all sections of this document about files, testing...
 * Read the [CODE-OF-CONDUCT](./CODE-OF-CONDUCT.md) document about expected behavior of contributors.
-A translation in your native language can be found at https://www.contributor-covenant.org.
+Most probably, a translation in your native language can be found at https://www.contributor-covenant.org.

 ## How do you find and store files

 Here is the organization of the files:

 * All documentation files (README, LICENSE...) are located at the root of the project.
 They are named with capitalized letters leading to words joined with `-` but not with `_`.
-Their extensions are either *.txt* or `.md`.
+Their extensions are either `.txt` or `.md`.
 * The main files are grouped and stored as packages in the `./packages` folder.
 The present project is the `baltek-the-rules` package.
 The other packages correspond to imported projects.
 * Beneath each package root, the following subfolders group the files according to their types: `html`, `css`, `js`, `pictures`.
 Going deeper, sub-subfolders might be created if they bring added value.
-* Links between files of the `./packages` folder are always expressed using relative paths.
+* Links between files beneath the `./packages` folder are always expressed using relative paths.
 * At the root of the project, files named `index-en.html`, `index-eo.html`... using a minimal amount of code launches the  `./packages/baltek-the-rules` package.
-* The `LICENSE.txt` stored at the root of the project is also copied at the root of the   `./packages/baltek-the-rules` package.

 ## How do you test